-Figure 2.29: Arc edge highlighted when hovering over it
+Figure 2.30: Arc edge highlighted when hovering over it

-Figure 2.30: Adjusting the arc width using Ctrl+<left-mouse drag>
+Figure 2.31: Adjusting the arc width using Ctrl+<left-mouse drag>

-(e.g., rotation, arc width) with the chart to their default value.
+The user experience can be customized through flags set in the context menu via <rightmouse click>.
+Furthermore, the context menu allows to reset specific or all interactions (e.g., rotation, arc width) with the chart to their default value.